tamaralsh/Staff-Management-System-GROUP-48/README.md

 Output messages of instructions will be shown in the screen along with the flow of the program.

+_**Follow strictly to the instructions given as entering letters which are not in the options might cause the program to work inaccurately.**_
 The format of input when using **Create Employee function and Edit Employee function** are as follows:
 - Name (Any alphanumeric letters)
-- Employee Authority (Either H for high, L for low)
+- Employee Authority (Either 'H' for high, 'L' for low)
 - Date of birth (DD/MM/YYYY)
 - Joining time (MM/YYYY)
 - Job Position (Any alphanumerical word)